 During decoration or renovation of your home, fire poses a real and dangerous risk.
-Help safeguard your home by implementing 10 simple rules with your builders or tradesmen.
+Safeguard your home by agreeing to 10 simple rules with your builders or tradesmen.

 Avoid portable heaters.
-Fires are often caused by electrical heaters.
+The London Fire Brigade state that, over the last five years, they responded to 819 fires which were caused by electrical heaters.
 Flammable materials placed too close to a heater are the most common cause.

 Initiate a no smoking policy.
 Smoking is the single most common cause of fire-related fatalities.
 This also applies to e-cigarettes and vaporisers.

-Ensure there is a fire extinguisher on site, a minimum of one per level.
+Ensure there is a fire extinguisher on site.
 Make readily accessible firefighting equipment such as fire extinguishers, hoses, hydrants and emergency water tanks.

-Make sure people know how and when to use the fire extinguisher.
+Make sure people know how and when to use it.
 Water extinguishers should not be used on electrical fires, for example.

 Implement a fire alarm procedure.
-In the event of a fire, define who will call the fire brigade and who will set the plan of evacuation into operation.
+In the event of a fire, define who will call the fire brigade, who will deal with the fire and who will set the plan of evacuation into operation.

 Follow gas cylinder safety protocols.
 If gas cylinders are being handled, ask that they are safely secured in an upright position and fitted with a regulator and flashback arrester.